-Apply the Five ‘A’ principals to your project and before you know it, you’ll have started moving forward.
+Apply the Five ‘A’ principals to kick start your project and you’ll be up and running before you know it.

 Dare to dream.
 Start off by imagining what great looks like.
 What would make your community extraordinary?
 What does your blissful end-state look like?
 A vision will instantly convey to others why your idea is a great one.
 Be bold.

 Now you have a vision for what you want to do, have a think about why you want to do it.
 What are the benefits?
 A strong argument in favour of your idea will help bring decision makers on side.
 Make it compelling.
 Think about the outcome you want — does your idea benefit people or solve a local problem?
 What resistance might you face and how might you manage that?

 Think about what you need to get started — money, people, time, a space?
 Once you know what you are asking for, you can anticipate the challenges you might face more easily.

 You know what, and why… the next step is working out who has a stake in your idea.
 Include individuals and groups that will benefit, and any that might help you.
 It’s vital to talk to people who might resist the idea too — if you address their concerns and engage them you stand a much better chance of success.
 These people and organisations are essential allies.

 Let’s talk tactics — how are you planning to engage people and get them to join in?
 Is your approach compelling enough to attract support?
 Think about how you plan to engage with different allies and audiences.
 Invite people to get involved, start conversations with others, and try and see things from different perspectives.

 Openness and transparency can win you even more support, so why not share the journey?
 Collaborate with others to increase your chance of success.